She'r-e Nimaa'i: Publication of Afsaneh and reactions

-When Nima Yoshij published the poem "Afsaneh", supporters of traditional Persian poetry, who saw their beliefs as being subjected to a full-blown onslaught, stated that Persian poetry, as Iran's most revered cultural symbol, had been influenced by foreigners.
+When Nima Yooshij published the poem "Afsaneh", supporters of traditional Persian poetry, who saw their beliefs as being subjected to a full-blown onslaught, stated that Persian poetry, as Iran's most revered cultural symbol, had been influenced by foreigners.
 In their view, the poem "Afsaneh" was a sign of cultural surrender to foreigners and would soon destroy the spirit of Iranian culture.
 The traditionalists actually believed that Yooshij and his followers were unfamiliar with the tradition and even threatened to kill him.
 Academics were negative about She'r-e Nimaa'i until the 1960s and refused to accept it.
 But the view of academic traditionalists on Nima Yooshij's theories gradually changed with the efforts of some professors who were particularly familiar with modern literary criticism.
 Gholam Hossein Yousefi and Mohammad Reza Shafiei Kadkani were among those who played an important role in changing the prevailing attitude in the 1960s.
-One of the most important opponents of She'r-e Nimaa'i was Mohammad Taqi Bahar, who considered Nima Yoshij's views completely unacceptable and remained in his opinion until his death in 1951.
+One of the most important opponents of She'r-e Nimaa'i was Mohammad Taqi Bahar, who considered Nima Yooshij's views completely unacceptable and remained in his opinion until his death in 1951.

-On the other hand, some mostly young and novice poets, who are considered modernists today, were among the first supporters of Nima Yoshij.
+On the other hand, some mostly young and novice poets, who are considered modernists today, were among the first supporters of Nima Yooshij.
 Among these people were Ahmad Shamlou, Esmail Shahroudi, Houshang Ebtehaj and Mehdi Akhavan Sales.